vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 Of these choices, option two is the better one.
 It is much more challenging to design low loss, high rejection IF filters that are also tunable.
 A variable LO is much easier to generate using a frequency synthesizer circuit, which can be designed to be highly accurate and stable.

-Let's make a short detour to understand negative frequencies before we proceed with  superheterodyne mixing.
+Let's make a short detour to understand negative frequencies before we proceed with  superheterodyne mixing and its associated problems.
 ### The Need for Negative Frequencies

 To many, including myself until I actually looked into it, the concept of negative frequency seems almost... unreal.
 After all, when we measure a sinusoidal tone, we only see one line on the spectrum analyzer screen.
 But, we are looking at only half the story.